PREPOSITIONS

 - Stop dreaming of becoming a famous movie star.

-- Last night I dreamt about a very strange girl who had purple hair and could fly.
+- Last night I dreamt about a very strange girl who had purple hair and was able to fly.

 Study the table below.
 There can sometimes be a pattern in deciding which prepositions go with certain verbs. i.e. verbs of similar meaning take same prepositions – glance/look/stare/wink AT, prevent/rescue/save FROM or speak/talk/turn/reply TO.